 CERES Community Environment Park (Brunswick East)

-Have fun with hands-on activities run by our cultural educators, then enjoy CERES facilities such as the cafe, playground and farm.
+Have fun with our cultural educators' interactive activities and then use the CERES resources at your disposal, including the cafe, playground, and farm.

-There is an eclectic range of things to keep the kids entertained and educated.
-This includes a plant nursery, chook house, pond, playground (includes an elevated cubby in a tree, big dome play area, rowing boat, shaded sandpit), cultural village displays and a cafe (a touch expensive but it is organic).
+A wide range of enjoyable and instructive options are provided for the kids.
+This includes a cafe, a cultural village display, a plant nursery, a chook house, a pond, and a playground (with features like an elevated cubby in a tree, a big dome play area, a rowing boat, and a shaded sandpit) (a touch expensive but it is organic).

 Ballam Park Reserve